How do parent partner programs recruit, train, and supervise parents with lived experience?

 All parents need support, especially when navigating the complexities of the child welfare system.
 The lived experience of parent partners1 — parents with a closed child welfare case who serve as mentors to parents currently involved with child welfare — enables them to engage parents in a way that other child welfare professionals cannot.
 A growing body of evidence and resounding testimony of parents suggest that the support parent partners provide, along with the hope they offer, can lead to improved outcomes for parents and their children.

 Parent partner programs vary, including the support they offer, their relationship with the child welfare agency and court system, and how they are structured and funded.
 The parent partner role and related responsibilities, however, are essential common elements.
 Parent partners may provide guidance, accompany parents to court and meetings, and educate parents about the child welfare system.
 Identifying, preparing, and supporting individuals to serve as parent partners are critical to the success of any parent partner program, regardless of its scope, structure, or funding.
-This brief shares insights about the recruitment, hiring, training, and supervision of parent partners in several programs.2 For additional information, see the related brief: What are the key elements for sustaining, spreading, and expanding parent partner programs?
+This brief shares insights about the recruitment, hiring, training, and supervision of parent partners in several programs.2 For additional information, see the related briefs: What are the key elements for sustaining, spreading, and expanding parent partner programs? and the appendix What training models exist for new parent partners to become effective advocates?

 Recruitment and hiring